Six Moments That Can Make A Leader Out Of Anyone

 There is a right way to be angry for the right purpose, the authors argue.
 Foster points out that – while being “authentically angry” can bring an advantage – just being angry can destroy a career or a relationship.

-2. Avoid Terminal Politeness.
+2. Avoid Terminal Politeness

 Foster and Evans recognize that this can be a particular problem in the UK, where in many organizations conflict is suppressed.
 But wherever difficult issues are being avoided, there is a chance to show real leadership by having the conversations nobody else is prepared to entertain.